hubidu/codeceptjs-testbook/BACKLOG.md

 ## BETA 2

+- Show phantomjs console output for each scenario
 - BUG (codeceptjs) No file property in before/after hook events
 - FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
 - BUG Correctly distinguish hook events from step events